 The recruitment, development and retention of teachers and school leaders is a crucial underpinning for a successful education system.
 NFER has a well-established research programme on teacher supply, combining analysis of large datasets and in-depth qualitative research to provide fresh insights and identify improvements to keep teachers engaged and aid retention.

 In 2017, building on our previous research in this area, NFER began a programme of major research to understand the dynamics of the teacher workforce in England.
 Funded by a grant from the Nuffield Foundation, we released a series of research updates looking at a number of the key factors driving teacher retention, and making recommendations for policymakers and schools leaders.
-The final report in this project will be published in October 2018.
+The final report in this project, published Tuesday 30 October 2018, is available to read here.

 Our work also focuses on the retention and development of school leaders, including research on headteacher retention and the role of executive headteachers in multi-academy trusts.